-At the end of each financial year, applying caution, sincerity and good faith when coming to its decision, the Board of Directors looks at the provisions to be set aside to cover all the expected risks or any losses arising during this and previous years.
+At the end of each financial year, acting with sincerity and in good faith, the Board of Directors looks at the provisions to be set aside to cover all the expected risks or any losses arising during this and previous years.
 The provisions relating to the previous financial years are regularly reviewed and the Board of Directors decides on their allocation or purpose.

-DEBTS DUE IN MORE THAN ONE YEAR
+DEBITS DUE AFTER THAN ONE YEAR